-Valentine's Day "Thinking of You" Drive
+Valentine's Day "Thinking of You" Drive (Jan/Feb)

-Mother's Day Slippers
+Mother's Day Slippers (May)

-Your team can donate slippers filled with self-care and cosmetic items like lotion, face masks, nail polish, eye mask, and more for the mothers at our family homeless and domestic violence shelters.
-Program recipients: Mothers/guardians at our family and domestic violence shelters.
+Help recognize and show appreciation to the mothers/guardians at our family homeless and domestic violence shelters on Mother's Day by donating thoughtful gifts like slippers filled with self-care and cosmetic items like lotion, face masks, nail polish, eye mask, and more.
+Program recipients: Mothers/guardians at our family homeless and domestic violence shelters.
 Budget: Flexible.

-Winter Essentials Drive
+Winter Essentials Drive (November)

-Holiday Toy Drive
+Holiday Toy Drive (December)

 Donate age-appropriate gifts to children in our homeless and domestic violence shelters in New York City, preschoolers with developmental delays at our Early Learning Center in the Bronx, and teens in our group homes in New Jersey, to ensure that no one is forgotten during the holidays.
 Program recipients: Children at family homeless and domestic violence shelters, preschoolers at Early Learning Center, youth in our group homes.
 Budget: Flexible.

-Gifts of the Heart
+Gifts of the Heart (December)

 Spread the holiday cheer by donating gifts for the seniors, adults with behavioral health issues (including those with substance abuse issues), HIV/AIDs, or intellectual disabilities at our residences—for many of whom, VOA-GNY is their only "family" and might otherwise feel alone during the holidays.
 Donate thoughtful gifts such as blankets, slippers, games, puzzle books, etc. Shop our Amazon Wishlists or hold a collection in your office.
 Program recipients: Seniors, adults with behavioral health and intellectual disabilities, adults with HIV/AIDS.
 Budget: Flexible.